Checking in assistive personnel

 -

 When a candidate takes a break, sign the candidate out using the standard process.
-Ask for the assistive person's ID and verify that the photo on the ID looks like him or her.
+Ask for the assistive person's ID and verify that the photo on the ID looks like them.
 Log the time on the Test Center Log Sheet for PVTCs or the Site Visitor Log Sheet for PVTC Selects.

 -

-After a break, sign in the candidate using the standard process.
-Ask for the assistive person's ID and verify that the photo on the ID looks like him or her.
+After a break, first sign in the candidate using the standard process.
+Then, ask for the assistive person's ID and verify that the photo on the ID looks like them.
 You must escort the candidate and the assistive person back into the testing room at the same time.

 -

-Collect the assistive person's Assistive Personnel Attendance Record.
+Collect the assistive person's Assistive Personnel Attendance Record (if applicable).

-Tell the assistive person that he or she will receive the attendance record after the exam.
-Store it until the exam ends.
+Tell the assistive person that they will receive the attendance record after the exam.
+Store it in a secure location until the exam ends.

 -